Skip to content

 Margaret Ling

-Senior Manager, Partnerships
+Senior Manager, Partnerships, NOD

 Margaret Ling is Senior Manager of Partnerships at NOD, advising Leadership Council members on disability inclusion.
 She leads NOD’s Virtual Career Fair, connecting students and alumni with disabilities to employers, and manages Workforce Solutions initiatives that help organizations build more inclusive workplaces.